benjaminchlee/benjaminchlee.github.io/content/_index.md

       text: |-
         <center>
         This list contains all my publications to this date, including conference, journal, and workshop papers.</br>
-        It might sometimes be outdated.
+        I try to keep it updated as best I can.
 Please check my <a href="https://scholar.google.com/citations?hl=en&user=oJUHhu4AAAAJ">Google Scholar page</a> for a possibly more accurate list.
         </center>
         <br/>
       filters: